-- 1. General Jail Transition Services Requirements. - a.
-Contractor must provide transition services to persons with mental illness and/or co-occurring disorders to expedite and facilitate their return to the community. - b.
-Contractor shall accept referrals for intake of persons who are not enrolled in community mental health services but who meet priority populations as defined in Chapter 71.24 RCW.
-The Contractor must conduct mental health intake assessments for these persons and when appropriate provide transition services prior to their release from jail. - c.
-The Contractor shall assist individuals with mental illness in completing and submitting an application for medical assistance prior to release from jail. - d.
-The Contractor shall assist individuals with mental illness and/or co-occurring disorders with the coordination of the re-activation of Medicaid benefits if those benefits were suspended while the individual was incarcerated, which may involve coordinating the submission of prior-authorization with the managed care organization or the Fee-For-Service Medicaid Program. - 2.
-Pre-release Services.
-Pre-release services shall include: - a.
-Mental health and Substance use disorder screening for individuals who display behavior consistent with a need for such screening who submit a Health Kite requesting services, or have been referred by jail staff, or officers of the court. - b.
-Mental health intake assessments for person identified during the mental health screening as a member of a priority population. - c.
-Facilitation of expedited medical and financial eligibility determination with the goal of immediate access to benefits upon release from incarceration. - d.
-Other prudent pre-release and pre-trial case manage and transition planning. - e.
-Direct mental health or substance use disorder services to individuals who are in jails that have no mental health staff working in the jail providing services. - 3.
-Post-release Services. - a.
-Contract shall coordinate or provide post-release outreach to ensure follow-up for mental and other services (e.g. substance use disorder) to stabilize individuals in the community. - b.
+1. General Jail Transition Services Requirements.

+a.
+Contractor must provide transition services to persons with mental illness and/or co-occurring disorders to expedite and facilitate their return to the community.
+Jail Transition Services are to be provided within the identified resources in Exhibit A.

+b.
+The Contractor shall accept referrals for intake of individuals who are not enrolled in community mental health services but who meet priority populations as defined in Chapter 71.24 RCW.
+The Contractor must conduct Intake Evaluations, Assessments, and Screenings for these individuals and, when appropriate, provide transition services prior to their release from jail.

+c.
+The Contractor shall coordinate with local and Tribal law enforcement, courts, and jail personnel to meet the needs of individuals detained in city, county, tribal, and regional jails.

+d.
+The Contractor shall assist individuals with mental illness in completing and submitting an application for medical assistance prior to release from jail.

+e.
+The Contractor shall assist individuals with mental illness and/or co-occurring disorders with the coordination of the re-activation of Medicaid benefits if those benefits were suspended while the individual was incarcerated, which may involve coordinating the submission of prior-authorization with the managed care organization or the Fee-For-Service Medicaid Program.

+2. Pre-release Services.
+Pre-release services shall include:

+a.
+Mental health and Substance use disorder screening for individuals who display behavior consistent with a need for such screening who submit a Health Kite requesting services, or have been referred by jail staff, or officers of the court.
+The Contractor must identify and provide transition services to individuals with mental illness and/or co-occurring disorders, including individuals participating in the Mental Health Disposition Alternative, to expedite and facilitate their return to the community b.
+Mental health intake assessments for person identified during the mental health screening as a member of a priority population.

+c.
+Facilitation of expedited medical and financial eligibility determination with the goal of immediate access to benefits upon release from incarceration.

+d.
+Other prudent pre-release and pre-trial case manage and transition planning.

+e.
+Direct mental health or substance use disorder services to individuals who are in jails that have no mental health staff working in the jail providing services.

+3. Post-release Services.

+a.
+Contract shall coordinate or provide post-release outreach to ensure follow-up for mental and other services (e.g. substance use disorder) to stabilize individuals in the community.
+Post-release services include mental health and other services (e.g., substance use disorder) to stabilize individuals in the community and follow-up to ensure a local treatment provider has accepted the individual on the Mental Health Disposition Alternative into services and is able to provide follow-up treatment and ensure adherence to the treatment plan and the requirements of the sentencing alternative, including reporting to the court.

+b.
 Contractor may provide up to a seven (7) day supply of medications for the treatment of mental health symptoms following the release from jail.